SecretDiscorder/sd-aix-maker/README.md

 **Can i rename default git clone folder**

-You don't rename default folder sd-aix-maker
+You don't rename default foldersd-aix-maker

 You Can see overflow git at https://github.com/SecretDiscorder/sd-aix-maker/actions/runs/7353248508/job/20018981469